Forex lesson #6. Part 4. Interest rates and negative rollover

 I’ve seen and you’ll see Forex brokers, who don’t care about those interest rate rules.

-“…Alright, let’s leave one pair with positive rollover for curious traders, but make everything else negative” — a simple trick used by a broker.
-Result — traders are discouraged to hold positions past 17:00pm — the rollover time.
-Holding positions for many days becomes expensive.
+“…Alright, let’s leave one or two pairs with a positive rollover for curious traders, but make everything else negative” — a simple trick used by a broker.
+As a result — traders are discouraged to hold positions past 17:00pm, the rollover time.
+Holding positions open for many days becomes expensive.
 What to do then?
-Avoid rollover and trade more frequently..?
-Well, that’s what brokers aim for!
+Avoid rollover and trade more frequently, may be..?
+Well, good choice ;), that’s what brokers aim for in the first place..!

 Every trader may easily find what currency pairs should have a positive interest.

 If you buy a currency pair where the base currency has a higher interest rate than the quote currency, then you’ll earn positive interest; if it is the other way around, you’ll pay interest.
-For example if you buy GBPJPY and the interbank interest rates in UK are higher than in Japan, then a rollover should be positive by the end of the day and your broker should pay you the interest.
-But, say, if interest rates in Japan were higher than in UK, then you’ll pay a rollover fee when you buy GBPJPY.
+For example, if you buy GBPJPY and the interbank interest rates in UK are higher than in Japan, then a rollover should be positive by the end of the day and your broker should pay you the interest.
+But, say, if the interest rates in Japan were higher than in UK, then you’ll pay a rollover fee to your broker when you’re Long on GBP/JPY.

 The only thing left to do is to learn what interest rates for currencies are now.